Hormone Replacement Therapy & the Pursuit of Youth: What Women Need to Know

 But, as with any decision that involves altering the body's natural system, one must always consult with a doctor first.
 There are some hormone replacement compounds on the market that are not FDA approved so being educated is the first step.

-There is no doubt that hormone replacement therapy has improved the lives of many women who have tried it.
+There is no doubt that this type of therapy has improved the lives of many women who have tried it.
 If you think it's right for you, check with your doctor.